 Verdict: Great for enthusiastic and determined walkers - our go-to choice for hikers.

-Pros: Low-fuss, reliable, affordable, comfortable, stowable.
-Available in men's and women's cuts.
+- Available in men's and women's cuts

-Cons: No fly or button closure.
+- No fly or button closure

-Weight: 228g
+Weight: | 228g |

 Straight from the brains at Gore-Tex comes the R3 Active Pants.
 While the other options listed here are more traditional hiking over-trousers, the R3 Active Pants are an athletic fit, designed to be for running.
 Though angled towards athletic individuals, those who like to hike light will be happy with the fit, waterproofing, wind-proofing and breathability.
 The R3 also have a pre-shaped knee to help comfort while mobile, an elasticated waistband, ventilation openings and Velcro leg cuffs.
 The Gore Wear C3 Active Pants are the closet women's equivalent cut of the R3 Active Pants.
-Note that these pants are primarily design for cycling, but have the same benefits for other outdoor pursuits as the R3.
+Note that these pants are primarily designed for cycling but have the same benefits for other outdoor pursuits as the R3.

 Verdict: Perfect for wet-weather hikers and outdoor athletes who want to travel light.
 Worth coupling with some thermal in the colder climates.

-Weight: 170g
+Weight: | 170g |

 If you have a little more cash to spend, it's worth your time reaching for the Montane Ajax Waterproof Trousers.
 The close, ergonomic cut is comfortable over your standard hiking pants, with the articulated knees and gusseted crotch keeping the range of motion high.
 The elasticated waist has a drawcord to better the fit, and a couple of loops for some Montane braces for those who are so inclined.
-These trousers are tough, too, with plenty of Rip-Stop fabric to keep your waterproofing safe over rocks and through forests, and the added instep reinforcement will reduce wear and improve the trousers lifespan.
+These trousers are tough, too, with plenty of Rip-Stop fabric to keep your waterproofing safe over rocks and through forests, and the added instep reinforcement will reduce wear and improve the trousers' lifespan.
 The three-quarter leg zip is great for mountain boots.

 Verdict: Durable, comfortable, and waterproof, these trousers will keep trekkers and mountaineers happy and dry for many years to come.

-Cons: A heavier option.
+- A heavier option

-Weight: 323g
+Weight: | 323g |

 Sprayway has always been one of the UK's best outdoor equipment providers, and the Mountain Rainpant is a great addition to its range.
-The 3-layer Gore-Tex construction can protect the wearer against some of nature's most persistent wet and windy weather, and some pretty tough terrain.
-The fit is very comfortable, and the long leg-zip helps with boots.
+The 3-layer Gore-Tex construction can protect the wearer against some of nature's most persistent wet and windy weather and some pretty tough terrain.
+The fit is very comfortable, and the long leg zip helps with boots.
 The Velcro cinch on the ankle cuff is great for getting the fit just right, and the soft inner lining of drawcord waistband is a welcome addition.

 Verdict: Comfortable and protective, the Mountain Rainpant is a great companion for those mountainside downpours.

-Weight: 335g
+Weight: | 335g |

-Haglöfs 2020 edition of its L.I.M Gore-Tex pant is excellent.
+Haglöfs 2020 edition of its L.I.M Gore-Tex pants is excellent.
 The Gore-Tex Paclite Plus 2.5 layer construction provides extra breathability, in addition to maintaining the material's lightweight, stowable, and wind and waterproof properties.
 The waistband is elasticated and carries a true zip fly with popper closure.
 The closer, more athletic cut is welcome, and the knees are articulated to offer the wearer a full range of motion.
 The zip is the longest on the list, reaching up to the waist, which is ideal for those wearing bulky mountain boots.
 Unfortunately, the L.I.M: Less Is More philosophy doesn't seem to have affected the price tag.
 But, if you're dedicated to your hikes, some rain, storms, and even more rain, then it'll be worth it.

 Verdict: Haglöfs has done it again.
 It has produced the best waterproof trousers on the market at a cost that few will be able to weather.

-Weight: 220g
+Weight: | 220g |

 Waterproofing all you can is essential on a hike.
 We've tested an array of waterproof jackets to ensure that you can protect your top half, and also rounded up the best drybags to keep all your packed gear safe and damp-free.